 learn & engage

-Magma Geopark and UN Sustainability Goals
+Magma Geopark and UN Sustainable Development Goals

 On September 25th 2015, countries adopted a set of goals to end poverty, protect the planet and ensure prosperity for all as part of a new sustainable development agenda.
 Each goal has specific targets to be achieved over the next 15 years.